The Sony earbuds deal I missed out on returns for Prime Day

 My Prime Day dream deal came to be with a nice price drop on Sony WF-C500 earbuds.
 After missing out when they first hit a record low price last season, I was hoping for the deal to return for Prime Day.
 Well lucky me, the deal is now back!

 Amazon currently offers the Sony WF-C500 for $58 (opens in new tab) today with Prime.
-That's $42 off their regular price of $99.99.
+That's $42 off their regular price of $99.99 — their lowest price yet!
 If you want the mint green ones that I bought, you can get them from Best Buy for the same price (opens in new tab).

 Sony WF-C500 Wireless Earbuds: was $99 now $58 @ Best Buy (opens in new tab)